BadgerCode/emojichat/README.md

 * Send console commands from chat.
 * Press `TAB` to change between `Global`, `Team` and `Console` chat

+### Clickable URLs
+* Any URLs in text are automatically made clickable
+* Clicking on the URL opens it in the Steam overlay browser

 ### Timestamps
 * See the exact time a message was sent